sunny1561/HostMe_AI/README.md

+ # Project OverView

 #  a.
-CV Parsing & Data Extraction
+CV Parsing & Data Extraction    (Kindly See the Demo Screenshot in the Repository to see the working of Web Application)
 # HostMe_AI extracts and organizes essential details from resumes, which include:

 # 1. Personal Information